Introduction

 Structure

-The main working parts of the cylinder hay rake are two “V”-shaped raking drums that rotate around a horizontal axis.
-Each drum consists of 3 to 6 parallel rods with rows of raking spring teeth.
-The rods connect to the circular surface of the drum, forming a parallelogram structure.
+The main working component of a drum hay rake is a rake drum that rotates around a horizontal axis.
+The drum is composed of 3 to 6 parallel toothed rods with rows of rake teeth.
+The two ends of the toothed rods are connected to two parallel ones on the circular plane of the drum, forming a parallelogram structure.
+Therefore, during the rotation of the drum, the direction of the teeth always remains parallel to each other.

 Working principle